bjornharrtell/jsts/README.md

 JSTS Topology Suite
 ===================

+DISCLAIMER: The current status of this project is unfinished non-production quality.
+You are hereby invited to help change that. :)

+The JSTS Topology Suite is a JavaScript library of spatial predicates and functions for processing geometry conforming to the Simple Features Specification for SQL published by the Open Geospatial Consortium.

-Aims to port [JTS Topology Suite](http://tsusiatsoftware.net/jts/main.html) to JavaScript with OpenLayers compatibility.
+JSTS Topology suite is a port of [JTS Topology Suite](http://tsusiatsoftware.net/jts/main.html) to JavaScript with OpenLayers compatibility.
 The core geometry classes are inherited from OpenLayers.Geometry and extended with API as close as possible to the corresponding JTS Topology Suite geometry classes.